smartdevicelink/sdl_app_library_guides/docs/Developer Tools/Configuring SDL Logging/index.md

 !!!

 ### Targets
 Targets are the output locations where the log will appear.
-By default, in both default and debug configurations, only the Apple System Logger target (iOS 9 and below) or OSLog (iOS 10+) will be enabled.
+By default only the OSLog log target will be enabled in both default and debug configurations.
+You may configure additional pre-built targets or create your own targets and add them.

 #### Apple System Log Target (Deprecated)
 The Apple System Logger target, `SDLLogTargetAppleSystemLogger` is now deprecated in favor of the OS Log target which will do the same thing.
 It will be removed in a future release.
 This target will log to the Xcode console and the device console.